 The Bot'n Roll ONE A is the new educational robotic kit botnroll.com®compatible with Arduino™.

 The assembly of this robot allows the first steps with some of the most common electronic components.
-The brief introduction to the basic components and explanation of some concepts along the assembly instructions allow a very enriching introductory approach that complements the electronic components assembling.
+The brief introduction to the basic components and explanation of some concepts along the Assembling Manual allow a very enriching introductory approach that complements the electronic components assembling.

 Those who wish to get started in robotics find in Bot'n Roll ONE A the ideal tool that allows them to assemble a robot while not having the basic knowledge.